ParadoxRobotics/Locally_connected_network/README.md

 # Locally connected network
 Locally connected network weight matrix generator for 1D and 2D input matrix.

-The genrated weight matrix have a the shape = (input_size, hidden_size) for both methods.
+The shape of the resuslting matrix is W = (input_size, hidden_size) for both methods.